 The back of the camera has two ports underneath a rubber cover, one for charging the camera the other an Ethernet port for plugging into a network.
 The case also contains a mount that you screw into the bottom of the camera that clips into the tripod.

-The tripod that ships with the camera is a steel Manfrotto tripod made in Italy.
+The tripod that we first bought with the camera is a steel Manfrotto tripod made in Italy.
 When it’s fully extended it elevates the Veo camera up to 12 feet.
 The tripod has three sections – the base and two risers.
 You can actually set the camera up and record from the sideline (as shown in the picture) without putting up the risers.

 If you play at soccer complexes that limit the height of elevated cameras to six feet you can use this approach.
 However, in general it’s best to raise both risers and get the camera up to maximum height when recording 11v11 games.
 You can still get a pretty good video of the whole field with 7v7 or 9v9 if you put up just one riser.

 To buy the same Manfrotto 111BSU tripod yourself on Amazon it’s about $270 and Veo charges you $250 as part of the package so it’s cheaper to get the tripod through them.
 Other sites online charge $284 for the tripod.
 Unless you’re buying several cameras the Veo camera discount isn’t available but you can definitely save some money by getting the Manfrotto from Veo.

 They also offer a taller stand that goes up to 23 feet high but we’ve been fine with the 12 foot tripod.
 We’d probably have a harder time transporting the 23 foot tripod around to games.
 The Manfrotto 111BSU is about 65 inches tall when its collapsed down to it’s base height.
 We’re able to transport it in our Honda Accord by putting it in the trunk and having the top part come through the access panel into the back seat.
 Or in our mini-van we can fold down a backseat and fit it into the trunk.